-The perimeter of the house where I did the new fence contains a 25m length of new fence.
+A couple of years ago I built a 25m length of new fence.
 It runs from the back of the garage to the corner of the garden.
-That’s why it took me a while to do the fence a couple of years ago.
-Anyway, of that 25m length, 5m is behind the back of the garage and 8m or so is behind the planting beds round the lawn.
-The other is a straight run of fence that is pretty much all you can see from that part of the patio.
+It took me a fair chunk of the summer to do it.
+Anyway, of that 25m length, 5m is behind the garage and 8m is behind the edge of the lawn.
+The rest is a straight run of fence that is all you can see from that part of the patio.
 We decided that we should break it up a bit by adding another planting bed.
 Indeed, we decided to make this the biggest of the planting beds, running a length of about 2.5m.
 It’s a very simple rectangular bed that runs along the fence line.

-As with the other beds, I didn’t put a concrete bed across the whole base, as that would mean having to find somewhere to send excess water, so what I’m actually doing is digging some of the clay out and refilling the bottoms with gravel, so they act as a bit of a sump for rainwater.
+As with the other beds, I didn’t put a concrete pad across the middle of the base.
+That would mean finding somewhere to send excess water.
+What I’m actually doing is digging some of the clay out and refilling the bottoms with gravel, so they act as a bit of a sump for rainwater.
 We’ve never really had an issue with rainwater escaping from the soil, patio or beds before, so I made the decision that I didn’t need to do too much.
-I built a number of gravel soakaways to take water off the patio and didn’t put the slabs right up to the edge of the house then it would be fine.
-It would be better than it used to be, anyway.
+I built a number of gravel soakaways to take water off the patio.
+I also didn’t put the slabs right up to the edge of the house.
+That would be better than it used to be, anyway.